 Very small for the NFL game and durability is a question mark.
 Will be challenged in blocking assignments and against big, physical defensive backs.
 Not really an effective short-yardage runner due to his stature.
 May be more a super-role player than an every-down guy.

-Elite multi-purpose speedster with big-play talent.
+Talented multi-purpose speedster with big-play talent.

 Movements & Injuries